usnistgov/metaschema/website/content/specification/syntax/instances.md

 | [`<group-as>`](#group-as) | special | 0 or 1 |
 | [`<remarks>`](#remarks) | special | 0 or 1 |

-There are no attributes and elements specific to an `<assembly>` instance.
+There are no attributes or elements specific to an `<assembly>` instance.
 The elements and attributes common to all named model instance types are [defined earlier](#common-named-model-instance-data) in this specification.

 The [`@ref`](#ref) attribute MUST reference a top-level *assembly definition's* [`@name`](/specification/syntax/definitions/#name) that is in scope.
 See [Definition Name Resolution](/specification/syntax/module/#definition-name-resolution) for a detailed explanation of definition name scoping.